Life After Cancer

 Dealing With the FearIt is natural to feel worried before your follow-up appointment.
 You may be afraid the doctor will tell you that cancer has returned.
 Some ideas to help you cope with your fear of cancer returning include:

 - Be informed about your cancer.
 Ask your doctor to explain what specific signs you should watch for and learn what you can do for your health.

 - Express your feelings, even if it is fear, anger, or sadness.
 Talk with friends, family, other cancer survivors, or a counselor.
-When you express strong feelings, it is sometimes easier to let them go.
+When you have strong feelings, it is sometimes easier to express them then let them go.

 - Be as active as you can.
 Try to get out of your house and get involved with something you find worthwhile.
 Taking the focus off cancer can help alleviate some of the worrying that comes with it.